 |HDMI 1.3/1.4||4096 x 2160 (4K)||120 Hz @ FHD Resolution|

 |HDMI 2.0||4096 x 2160 (4K)||60 Hz @ 4K Resolution||18||14.40||Yes||– 32 audio channels,

 – High-Efficiency Advanced Audio Coding (HE-AAC)

 |HDMI 2.1||Upto 10240 x 4320 (10K)||Upto 120Hz @ 10K||48||42.67||Yes||– 32 audio channels

-PS5, however, does not support the maximum specs HDMI 2.1 is designed for.
+PS5 does not support the full specs HDMI 2.1 is designed for.
 That may change in the future.

-In order to cater to newer specs, you need more robust HDMI cables as well.
+To cater to newer specs, you also need more robust HDMI cables.
 The following are the different HDMI cables out there.

 |Max Data Rate|

 QHD @ 60Hz

 |Premium High Speed||18 Gb/s||4k @ 60Hz||2.0|